Shadowjumper3000/Probability-Project_1/README.md

 ### Passenger Flow
 1. **Flight Generation**: The simulation loads flight data and schedules them based on departure times.
    - Each flight has a unique set of attributes (e.g., airline, destination, departure time).
-   - Flights are generated from a CSV file (`data/processed/flights.db`) containing historical flight data.
    - The simulation can be customized to generate flights based on different parameters (e.g., peak hours, airline types).
    - The simulation can also be run with a fixed set of flights for testing purposes.
 2. **Passenger Generation**: Each flight generates a random number of passengers with varying attributes: